SanjeevKumar-DEV/Readme-Generator/Others/README.md

-# Coding quiz
+# Coding Quiz

 ## Description

-> This is good desc.
-This is good desc.
+> This is a great application for to test your
+> coding skills.

 ## Table of Contents